YorkDevelopers/venimus/docs/APIs_for_SystemAdministrators.md

 * The slug is required,  cannot contain spaces, must be unique and no more than 100 characters.

 * The name is required, must be unique and no more than 100 characters.
-(NEEDS TEST)

 * The description is required,  and should be in markdown format